carbon-language/carbon-lang/docs/design/interoperability/templates_and_generics.md

 ::Carbon::TemplateAPI(&y);
 ```

+## Alternatives

 ### Require bridge code

+Instead of using Clang extensions to support Carbon templates, we could require
-We could require bridge code that explicitly instantiates versions of the
+bridge code that explicitly instantiates versions of the template for use with
-template for use with C++ types.
+C++ types.

 Pros: